(⌐■_■) Utkar5hM

 Once my summer internship wrapped up and I had some breathing room, I decided to channel that extra time into learning eBPF by building my own monitoring tool.
-But here’s the plot twist: I finished building it and then… completely dipped. 💀 Didn’t test it, didn’t use it—just straight-up ghosted the whole project for over a year.
+I finished building it but didn’t get around to testing or using it for quite some time.

 So, I finally decided revisiting it to see if it’s actually any good.

-Before starting the comparison, Let’s first see what the program does and how it works.
-The mariadb/mysql ebpf exporter collects query latencies as so the name suggests by hooking into the initial query execution funcition which is named dispatch_command()
+Before starting the comparison, let’s first see what the program does and how it works.
+The MariaDB/MySQL eBPF exporter collects query latencies—just as the name suggests—by hooking into the initial query execution function named dispatch_command() (in both MySQL/MariaDB, though they behave a bit differently) and then normalizes the queries to help categorize similar ones together.
+It then exports this data as Prometheus metrics, which can be collected by a Prometheus server and visualized in Grafana.

-If you have ever worked with libbpf, you’d know how much of a pain it is to setup the requirements, so I wanted to make sure that this could be compiled and run with docker.
-Hence scripts were written and now it could be compiled within a docker container given the kernel specific required package are present in ubuntu’s default apt repo list. now being able to run in a docker container, we can also attach the program to a database running on the host or inside another container.
-This is achieved by starting the container in respective process namespaces.
+If you’ve ever worked with libbpf, you’d know how tricky it can be to set up everything properly.
+So, I also made sure the whole thing could be compiled and run inside Docker.
+I wrote scripts to build it in a container, assuming the required kernel packages are available in Ubuntu’s default repos.
+Once it can run in a container, we can also attach it to a database running on the host or in another container, by starting the container in the respective process namespaces.

 Benchmarking Configuration